MaiChito/DidatPortofolio/README.md

-# Responsive Portfolio From BedimCode
+# Re-Learning made Responsive Portfolio From BedimCode
 # MaiChito's Portfolio Website
-this design website is from BedimCode I learn to build this web from there
+this design website is from BedimCode I learn to re-build this web for my own portofolio website